TickleThePanda/carpe-dm/src/plans/unbound.md

 ## The recurring dream

-> Nim and Prince Aseir, you have been having recurring dreams recently;
+> Meriele and Prince Aseir, you have been having recurring dreams
-> not every night, but every few nights.
-The dreams always start with
+> recently; not every night, but every few nights.
+The dreams always
-> you woken up suddenly by an ageing elven woman.
-With her help, you
+> start with you woken up suddenly by an ageing elven woman.
+With her
-> flee a different horror or are drawn by the promise of reward to a
+> help, you flee a different horror or are drawn by the promise of
-> distant tower.
+> reward to a distant tower.
 >
 > Tall and alone, the unadorned tower stands in an almost barren valley.
 > Its stonework is slotted together; each stone taller than a human but